HosnaJabbari/Iterative-HFold/README.md

-  -i, --input-file       Give a path to an input file containing the sequence (and input structure if known) -o, --output-file      Give a path to an output file which will the sequence, and its structure and energy -n, --opt              Specify the number of suboptimal structures to output (default is 1) -d  --dangles          Specify the dangle model to be used -P, --paramFile        Read energy parameters from paramfile, instead of using the default parameter set.\n
+  -i, --input-file       Give a path to an input file containing the sequence (and input structure if known) -o, --output-file      Give a path to an output file which will the sequence, and its structure and energy -n, --opt              Specify the number of suboptimal structures to output (default is 1) -d  --dangles          Specify the dangle model to be used (base is 2) -P, --paramFile        Read energy parameters from paramfile, instead of using the default parameter set.\n
       --noConv           Do not convert DNA into RNA.
 This will use the Matthews 2004 parameters for DNA
 ```